Asking questions (pt. 1)

-I’ve always loved quizzes and trivia, and, when I was a kid, one of my favorite games was MindMaze.
-For those of you who aren’t familiar, MindMaze was a trivia game that was published as a part of Microsoft’s Encarta, a digital multimedia encyclopedia.
-Ever since Wikipedia launched though, encyclopedias like Encarta became less popular, since they were published in fixed, yearly iterations, were published on CDs, and, well, they cost money.
-The worst part about it though was that meant no more MindMaze!
+I’ve always loved quizzes and trivia.
+As a kid, one of my favorite games was MindMaze.
+For those unfamiliar, MindMaze was a trivia game included in Microsoft’s Encarta, a digital multimedia encyclopedia.
+However, with the advent of Wikipedia, encyclopedias like Encarta became less popular.
+They were published in fixed, yearly iterations, distributed on CDs, and, most importantly, they cost money.
+The decline of Encarta also meant the end of MindMaze, which was disappointing for trivia enthusiasts like me.

-So this got me thinking, why couldn’t we have a Wikipedia-based MindMaze clone?
-The most important part of this project are, of course, the questions.
+This got me thinking: why not create a Wikipedia-based MindMaze clone?
+The most crucial part of such a project is, of course, the questions.

-With the advent of LLMs, generating all kinds of text, including questions, has become easy and accessible.
-For this project, we will be leveraging LLMs but we will feed our own, curated data into them in order to try and diminish the effect of hallucinations.
+With the rise of LLMs, generating various types of text, including questions, has become both easy and accessible.
+For this project, we will leverage LLMs but feed them curated data to minimize hallucinations.

-2. Prompt LLM for a question based on a passed-in Wikipedia article
+2. Prompt the LLM to generate a question based on a given Wikipedia article.

-While getting the contents of a Wikipedia article is easy, Wikipedia has politely asked its users to not scrape their pages (to avoid increased load, bot traffic, etc.).
-What they recommend is that users download dumps.
-These dumps are generated regularly and fit our use-case nicely, since we don’t care that our data is super recent, and as an added benefit it allows us to completely decouple our system from Wikipedia.
+While accessing the contents of a Wikipedia article is straightforward, Wikipedia explicitly requests users not to scrape their pages to avoid increased load and bot traffic.
+Instead, they recommend downloading dumps.
+These dumps are generated regularly and suit our use case well since we don’t need the most up-to-date data.
+Additionally, using dumps allows us to completely decouple our system from Wikipedia.

-So, how do we tackle this?
-There are many different ways we can slice up one large XML file, but since this task sounds a lot like an ETL job, I decided to use Apache Spark.
-The benefit of using Spark is that there are multiple integrations already available and we don’t need to worry too much about how to read and write our data, while the slicing up and cleaning can be easily done with the standard DataFrame API.
-Another (and usually important) benefit is that, if we have the hardware available, we can run our ETL job on a Spark cluster and process all of that data more quickly.
+So, how do we address this?
+There are many ways to split a large XML file, but since this task resembles an ETL job, I decided to use Apache Spark.
+Spark offers multiple integrations, simplifying the process of reading and writing data.
+Additionally, the slicing and cleaning can be efficiently handled using the standard DataFrame API.
+If the necessary hardware is available, we can even run the ETL job on a Spark cluster to process the data more quickly.

-1. Extract: read in the compressed XML file into a DataFrame
+1. Extract: Read the compressed XML file into a DataFrame.

-2. Transform: clean up the data as necessary (drop certain rows/columns, clean up strings, etc.)
+2. Transform: Clean the data as needed (e.g., drop certain rows/columns, clean up strings).

 You can find the full code examples in this GitHub repository.

-Before we start our work on this ETL job though, it would be a good idea to speed up our feedback cycle by getting as much information we can about our data.
-The goal is to not have to load all of the data every time we want to try to e.g., figure out how to access a nested column.
-And what can help us here the most?
-Knowing the schema of our data is a good start, while for speeding up our feedback cycle we can sample our data and use that sample instead of the whole thing.
+Before diving into the ETL job, it’s a good idea to speed up our feedback cycle by gathering as much information as possible about our data.
+The goal is to avoid loading the entire dataset every time we need to, for example, figure out how to access a nested column.
+Two strategies can help here: understanding the schema of our data and using a sample instead of the full dataset.

-While Spark has a lot of integrations built-in, XML still isn’t one of them.
-For Spark to be able to read in XML data, we need to use the external spark-xml package developed by Databricks.
+While Spark includes many built-in integrations, XML is not one of them.
+To read XML data, we need the external spark-xml package developed by Databricks.

-When reading files, the API has several options but the two most interesting for us are:
+When reading files, the API offers several options, but the two most relevant for us are:

-• rowTag: Which tag to treat as a row.
+• rowTag: Specifies which tag to treat as a row.

-• samplingRatio: Sample ratio for schema inferring.
-Allows for speed up of the inferring itself.
+• samplingRatio: Defines the sample ratio for schema inference, speeding up the process.

 bzip2 -dkc enwiki-20240601-pages-articles-multistream.xml.bz2 | head -n 100 | less

-1. bzip2 decompresses our .bz2 archive with -d, keeps our original file with -k and pipes the decompressed output to stdout with -c
+1. bzip2 decompresses the .bz2 archive (-d), keeps the original file (-k), and pipes the decompressed output to stdout (-c).

-2. head keeps the first -n rows out the piped input
+2. head extracts the first -n rows from the piped input.

-3. less keeps the piped input in a buffer we can navigate
+3. less buffers the piped input for navigation.

-Still, we now have a good rowTag candidate and we can start with our schema inferring and sampling.
+In theory, we could use the linked XML schema instead of inferring it.
+However, the Python API of the spark-xml package doesn’t yet support passing XSD files.
+Nevertheless, we now have a good rowTag candidate and can proceed with schema inference and sampling.
 Here’s the schema inferring script:

 import argparse